NukeeMann/Digits-Recognition/README.md

 # Update
-There now two branches.
+There are three branches.
++ tensorflow
+  - Convolutional Neural Network (CNN) made using TensorFlow library.
 + master
-  - Where neural network is build using listed below libraries.
+  - Where neural network is build using Lasagne library.
 + self-implementation
-  - There I have made my own neural network without using any libraries like Lasagne.
+  - There I have made my own neural network without using any libraries like Lasagne or TensorFlow.
 Everything there was made from scratch including training function, activation functions (tanh and softmax) and defining layers with weights.

 I have set self-implementation branch as default one beacuse it's something that I'm more proud of.